Quick Sort in Python

 This is the main function of this file.
 It parses the input, then calls our quick sort function (and prints the results).
 It also deals with any errors raised.

-Finally we wrap this entire block in a try … except, and we catch two exceptions: IndexError and ValueError.
-IndexError will be thrown if args isn’t a list, and we try to access args[0].
+Finally we wrap this entire block in a try ... except, and we catch two exceptions: IndexError and ValueError.
+IndexError will be thrown if args is empty, and we try to access args[0].
 ValueError will be thrown if we try to convert a non-integer string into an integer.
-For example if args[0] was “a” -> int(“a”).
+For example if args[0] was "a" -> int("a").
 If any exceptions are raised, then we call the exit_with_error() function.

 Transform Input Parameters